janith-jrdev/Court-feature/static/terms_conditions.md

 ## SECTION 21 - PRIVACY POLICY

 Your privacy is important to us.
-It is ATHLOSSPORTSHUNT LLP's policy to respect your privacy regarding any information we may collect from you across our website, [https://sportshunt.in](https://sportshunt.in), and other sites we own and operate.
+It is ATHLOSSPORTSHUNT  's policy to respect your privacy regarding any information we may collect from you across our website, [https://sportshunt.in](https://sportshunt.in), and other sites we own and operate.

 ### Information We Collect